-The following graph depicts the Corporation's cumulative total Shareholder return by quarter from January 1, 2015, assuming a \$100 investment in the Common Shares on such date, to December 31, 2019, compared to the return on an equal investment amount in the S&P/TSX Global Gold Index.
+The following graph depicts the Corporation's cumulative total Shareholder return from January 1, 2019, assuming a \$100 investment in the Common Shares on such date, to December 31, 2021, compared to the return on an equal investment amount in the S&P/TSX Global Gold Index and the VanEck Vectors Junior Gold Miners ETF.

-On average, the Common Shares appreciated 9% per year from January 1, 2015 to December 31, 2019, for total appreciation of 46%.
-In comparison, the value of the S&P/TSX Global Gold Index increased by 15% per year over the same period, for a total increase of 73%.
+On average, the Common Shares appreciated 24% per year from January 1, 2019 to December 31, 2021, for total appreciation of 72%.
+In comparison, the value of the S&P/TSX Global Gold Index increased by 19% per year over the same period, for a total increase of 57%.
+The VanEck Vectors Junior Gold Miners ETF increased by 13% per year over the same period, for a total increase of 38%.